Vauxhall Astra GTC hatchback

 There is enough room in the back for three adults but only really for short journeys as it's likely to get uncomfortable after longer periods on the road.
 Despite only having three doors it is surprisingly easy to get in and out of the rear of the car, unlike the Scirocco.
 There is also plenty of storage in the GTC; lots of cubbies, big door bins and a decent sized glove compartment inside.

 Reliability & safety

 Based on tried and tested parts

-As the Astra GTC is assembled from parts and engines that have been put through rigorous use in the standard Astra by UK and German engineering teams, the Astra GTC is likely to be pretty reliable.
-And Vauxhall is making steady improvements in the reliability of its cars, even if it did drop 13 places in the 2013 Driver Power customer satisfaction survey to place 26 out of 32 in the manufacturer rankings.
-The standard Astra ranked 103 in the top 150 cars list.
+As the Astra GTC is assembled from parts that have been put through rigorous use in the standard Astra, by UK and German engineering teams, it is likely to be pretty reliable.
 The GTC has also been awarded the maximum five-star rating in the Euro NCAP crash safety tests, securing an excellent 91 per cent for adult occupancy.
 All models come fitted with six airbags, electronic stability control (ESP) and electronic brake distribution as standard.
-You can also get hill start assist, rear parking sensors and adaptive cornering headlights as optional extras.
+Optional extras include hill-start assist, rear parking sensors and adaptive cornering headlights.